crmne/paolino.me/_posts/2026-08-28-rubyllm-2-0-agentic-loop.md

 tags: [Ruby, AI, LLM, Rails, Open Source, RubyLLM]
 sendfox_campaign_id: 3009612
 ---
 Strip any agent framework down and you find the same loop: call the model, run the tools it asked for, call the model again, stop when it answers without wanting a tool.
-In RubyLLM 1.x that loop lived inside `ask`, sealed.
-In RubyLLM 2.0, you can also make it yours.
+RubyLLM has run that loop inside `ask` since 1.0.
+In 2.0, you can also control each step.

 ```ruby
 # Run the agentic loop automatically